 In boxing, it’s easy to get vexed about all the terrific matches that never were or will be, but long-time fight fans know it’s always better to be grateful for what you get, than to fret over what the cruel boxing gods deny you.
-And thus, 36 years later, we can look back with renewed appreciation at the dream fight that was between two great warriors, Nelson and Sanchez.
+And so, almost four decades later, we can look back with renewed appreciation at the dream fight that was between two great champions, Nelson and Sanchez.

-Boxing fans and pundits must be forgiven for not recognizing back in 1982 what a truly top-shelf match was in store.
-Fact was, no one outside of Ghana knew anything about Nelson, who had a paltry record of 13 bouts and was brought in as a last second replacement for top contender Mario Miranda.
-Aside from holding the Commonwealth featherweight title, he possessed no qualifications for a shot at the world championship whatsoever, much less a bout with the man regarded as one of the finest performers in the sport.
-As a result, only 5500 showed up at Madison Square Garden in New York that night.
-But those who did were treated to a truly thrilling battle.
+Of course fans and pundits must be forgiven for not recognizing back in 1982 what a truly top-shelf match Sanchez vs Nelson really was.
+After all, no one outside of Ghana knew anything about Azumah, who had a paltry record of thirteen bouts and was brought in as a last second replacement for top contender Mario Miranda.
+Aside from holding the Commonwealth featherweight title, he possessed no qualifications for a shot at a world championship whatsoever, much less a bout with the man regarded as one of the finest performers in the sport.
+As a result, fewer than six thousand showed up at Madison Square Garden that night.

 Promoter Don King had recently begun negotiations for a big money super-fight between Sanchez and lightweight king Alexis Arguello, and at this point there really was no telling how far young Salvador’s talents could take him.
 Having been featured on network television in almost all of his title wins, the American public had come to admire his precision counter-punching, granite chin and excellent stamina.
 To everyone’s surprise, he would need all of these attributes to overcome the courageous challenge of Azumah Nelson in one of the most exciting contests in division history.